betagouv/collectif-objets/SECURITY.md

 ## Reporting a Vulnerability

-If you think you have found a vulnerability or would like to question us on security, feel free to reach out to us at `collectifobjets@beta.gouv.fr`
+If you think you have found a vulnerability or would like to question us on security, feel free to reach out to us at `contact@collectif-objets.beta.gouv.fr`